donnievawter/frame_ps_plugin/README.md

 3. Bottom padding moves the image file up or down within the mat.
 100 is a good starting point if you have a title.
 0 will leave it centered vertically
 4. Choose Color opens a color picker to choose the color of the mat
 5. Expansion ratio determines the width of the mat.
 If you choose 1, you will have no mat and the frame will crop your imagae.
 1.31 is a good starting point.
-6. Choose OK to process the image
+6. Choose OK to process the image, Cancel to return to the main panel

 ## Working with the included Frame